J35P312/SVDB/README.md

                                 touches will be merged, 1 means that two events must be identical to be merged), default = 0.6
         --ins_distance INS_DISTANCE
-                                the maximum distance to match two insertions (default = 50) --ins_svlen_ratio INS_SVLEN_RATIO
+                                the maximum distance to match two insertions (default = 25) --ins_svlen_ratio INS_SVLEN_RATIO
-                                minimum SVLEN ratio (min/max) required to match two insertions with known length (default = 0.90; VCF db only) --ins_seq_similarity THRESHOLD
+                                minimum SVLEN ratio (min/max) required to match two insertions with known length (default = 0.90)
+                                Note: only applied when using --db; has no effect with --sqdb or --bedpedb
+        --ins_seq_similarity THRESHOLD
-                                minimum Levenshtein sequence similarity (0–1) required to match two insertions with known sequence (default = 0.75); overridden by --data_profile; VCF db only
+                                minimum Levenshtein sequence similarity (0–1) required to match two insertions with known sequence (default = 0.75); overridden by --data_profile
+                                Note: only applied when using --db; has no effect with --sqdb or --bedpedb
         --data_profile {sample,cohort}
                                 set a sequence similarity preset: sample=0.85, cohort=0.75;
-                                overrides --ins_seq_similarity; VCF db only
+                                overrides --ins_seq_similarity
+                                Note: only applied when using --db; has no effect with --sqdb or --bedpedb
+        --no_ins_seq            disable insertion sequence similarity check; match insertions on position and SVLEN only
+                                Note: only applied when using --db; has no effect with --sqdb or --bedpedb
-        --no_ins_seq            disable insertion sequence similarity check; match insertions on position and SVLEN only; VCF db only --memory                load the database into memory: increases the memory requirements, but lowers the time consumption (may only be used with sqdb) --no_var                count overlapping variants of different type as hits in the db
+        --memory                load the database into memory: increases the memory requirements, but lowers the time consumption (may only be used with sqdb) --no_var                count overlapping variants of different type as hits in the db